gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-3d-orthographic.md

-Note that as far as WebGL is concerned, whether or not a triangle is considered to be going clockwise or counter clockwise depends on the vertices of that triangle in clipspace.
+Note that as far as WebGL is concerned, whether or not a triangle is considered to be going clockwise or counter clockwise depends on the vertices of that triangle in clip space.
 In other words, WebGL figures out whether a triangle is front or back AFTER you've applied math to the vertices in the vertex shader.
 That means for example a clockwise triangle that is scaled in X by -1 becomes a counter clockwise triangle or